-- 2. Obtaining data on rents charged by the same owner for comparable unassisted units by: - Obtaining documentation from the property owner/manager on rents charged for comparable unassisted units (refer to the Owner's Rent Charged for Comparable Unassisted Units section below for further guidance).
+- 2. Obtaining data on rents charged by the same owner for comparable unassisted units by: - a.
+Obtaining documentation from the property owner/manager on rents charged for comparable unassisted units managed by the same property owner/manager (refer to the Owner's Rent Charged for Comparable Unassisted Units section below for further guidance).